WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 CA indicated by the "issue" or "issuewild" property SHOULD NOT issue certificates with the CanSignHttpExchanges extension defined in {{cross-origin-cert-req}}.

+The CA/Browser Forum Baseline Requirements ({{BRs}}) are expected to establish requirements around the treatment of this parameter.

 # Transferring a signed exchange {#transfer}

 A signed exchange can be transferred in several ways, of which three are